-Currently only open to returning Scorers from the 2016 Tournament.
+Currently this committee is only open to returning Scorers from the 2016 Tournament.
 Will open to new volunteers on October 1st.

 Responsible for walking with each group to keep statistics and hole-by-hole records for each player.
 Scorers will keep on course statistics and scores on a handheld Palm Pilot computer device.